microsoft/ignite-learning-paths-training-aiml/aiml20/demo-instructions.md

 Demo scripts are made available to everyone in this repo.

-You should follow the same scripts for the presentations, but with the additonal notes given below.
+You should follow the same scripts for the presentations, but with the additional notes given below.

 Recordings of demos are also available as videos in the [PPT Slides](presentations.md) (and also some additional videos linked below).
 You can use the embedded videos instead of a live demo in the case of lack of internet or other technical issues.
 (In this case, we recommend muting the audio and speaking to the video yourself.)
+[Speaker notes](speaker-notes.md) are timed to the events in the embedded videos.

 ## DEMO Setup